Achievements of the Georgetown Chamber of Commerce & Industry

 Networking

 The Chamber has exponentially increased the commercial possibilities of its members through its collaboration with other chambers internationally.
-A memorandum of understanding has been signed with numerous other Chambers of Commerce including: The British, USA, Columbia, Surinam, Brazil, Cuba, etc. Additionally, the chamber is now a member of the British/Caribbean Chamber of Commerce and Industry.
-Local members benefit from several of the informative and representative possibility the British/Caribbean chamber offers.
-The Chamber has also hosted several trade expositions and its members have been direct beneficiaries of these expositions.
+Memoranda of understanding have been signed with numerous other Chambers of Commerce, including London, chambers in the USA, Columbia, Surinam, Brazil, Cuba, etc. Additionally, the Chamber is a member of the British/Caribbean Chamber of Commerce and Industry.
+Local members benefit from several informative and representative possibilities the British/Caribbean Chamber offers.
+The Chamber also embarked on several outgoing trade missions and facilitated incoming trade missions from abroad, and its members have been direct beneficiaries of these expositions.

 Accountability

-The Chamber’s accounts are audited by Deloit and Touche and no record of financial impropriety has ever been reported.
+The Chamber’s accounts are audited, and no record of financial impropriety has ever been reported.

 Mediation

-The Chamber has on several occasions mediated on behalf of its members who faced problems with government and other private sector organisations.
+On several occasions, the Chamber has mediated on behalf of its members who faced problems with government and other private sector organisations.
 These cases are documented.